joffreybesos/d2r-mapview/README.md

 2. Map server:
 You need a running map service to send mapseed/id/difficulty values and return an image.
 This map server is not in this repository (but coming soon!)
+However it hosted on the internet for you to use.
+If you use my hosted map server, please consider donating to help with hosting costs.

 ## How it works